UnitVectorY-Labs/serviceauthcentral-firestore-bootstrap-gcp-tofu/README.md

 # serviceauthcentral-firestore-bootstrap-gcp-tofu

-OpenTofu module for deploying ServiceAuthCentral Firestore Bootstrap Records
+OpenTofu module for deploying ServiceAuthCentral Firestore records needed to bootstrap an install

 ## Firestore Records